TonyWu386/courier279/README.md

 A secure and trustless messaging and sharing application that respects the privacy of its users.
 - End-to-end encryption for direct messages, group messages, and files
+- Seamless crypto code handles everything from encryption to key management, no special user actions required
-- Files will utilize seperated-header encryption, allowing quick and flexible sharing by re-encryption of headers
+- Files utilize seperated volume/header encryption, allowing rapid sharing with any number of users
-- Trustless key management will ensure the server never has access to the private data of its users
+- Trustless security model ensures the server never has access to users' private data
 - Create and manage contacts, and configure sharing permissions among contacts

 Courier279 offers a unique 3-D user expirence:
 - Centers on an immersive first-person 3-D operating environment
 - Interactions such as viewing messages, contacts, incoming files, etc. will be done in this 3-D environment
-- Customize your own operating environment with flexible tools, and visit other users' customized environments
+- Customize your own operating environment with flexible tools, and save these settings in the cloud

 ### Beta Features